 The state of Georgia takes drinking and driving very seriously.
-Due to its tough stance, the percentage of drunk driving related traffic fatalities has slowly declined in recent years.
+As a result, the percentage of drunk driving related traffic fatalities in Georgia has slowly declined in recent years.

 An officer can make an arrest for the following drunk driving offenses:

 If you are arrested for DUI in Georgia, you may be prosecuted according to one of two theories.
 In a traditional DUI case the court must prove that the driver was "less safe" as a result of consuming alcohol.
 This can be pursued even without test results, for example, if you refuse a blood test.
 This usually involves proving impairment by your driving patterns, behavior, appearance, or sobriety test results.
 Conviction relies heavily on the arresting officer's judgment.
 Blood alcohol concentration may also be considered.